-Registration for Fall 2013 for currently enrolled students will begin Saturday, March 23, 2013, and continue through August 23, 2013, which is the end of the first week of classes.
+Registration for Fall 2015 for currently enrolled students will begin online Friday, April 3, 2015, at 8 p.m., and continue through midnight the Friday of the first week of classes.

 Students may register online through Access Florida Tech (select the Registration Tools under the Student Academics tab) or at the Registration Center.
 Logging into Access Florida Tech requires the Tracks ID and password sent to each student whose admittance to the university has been confirmed.
 Students can register and add/drop at their assigned time and afterward.